What does this measure?

 How is Westchester County performing?

-In general, early prenatal care rates among White mothers are higher than rates for African American, Hispanic and mothers in other racial/ethnic groups.
-In 2021, 69% of African American, 73% of Hispanic, and 79% of mothers in other racial/ethnic groups in Westchester County received early prenatal care, compared to 86% of White mothers.
-These rates are all higher than New York State and on par or slightly lower than Rockland, Nassau and Putnam rates.
+In general, early prenatal care rates among White mothers are higher than rates for African American and Hispanic mothers and mothers identifying as other racial/ethnic groups.
+In 2023, 65% of African American, 69% of Hispanic, and 75% of mothers in the other racial/ethnic group in Westchester County received early prenatal care, compared to 84% of White mothers.
+These rates are all higher than New York State and generally close to or slightly lower than Nassau and Putnam rates and above Rockland rates.

-The rates of early prenatal care in Westchester have increased for all race/ethnicities since 2006.
-The rate among mothers in other groups increased 14 points, followed by Hispanic mothers with an increase of 11 points, White mothers with an increase of 8 points and African American mothers with an increase of 4 points.
-However, rate for all racial groups have decreased since 2019 with Hispanic mothers seeing the largest decrease of 6 percentage points.
+Since 2006, the rates of early prenatal care in Westchester have increased for all race/ethnicities except for Black or African Americans, which remained the same.
+The rate among mothers in the 'other' group increased 10 points, followed by Hispanic mothers with an increase of 7 points, and White mothers with an increase of 6 points.
+However, over the last decade (since 2013), the rate for all racial groups decreased with Hispanic mothers seeing the largest decrease of 7 percentage points.

 Why do these disparities exist?